 Protecting and licensing your technology is vital to your success and unsecured licenses or leaked source code can do irreparable harm to your business.
 A technology escrow agreement engages a neutral third party to protect your intellectual property and administer any license agreements you have.
 Technology escrow protects developers, licensees, Software as a Service (SaaS) providers and subscribers alike.

 DataSafe is pleased to provide two types of agreements.
 All escrow agreements are secured in our secured facility, which was specifically designed for media.

-- The Three-Party Agreement is executed by the software developer, a single end-user (Company) and DataSafe.
+- Three-Party Agreement is executed by the software developer, a single end-user (Company) and DataSafe.
 It is drafted to cover mutually agreed upon escrow provisions.
 The escrow deposit will be made for the benefit of the single end-user in case the developer is unable to maintain, update, debug, or completely withdraws from supporting the software.

-- The Two-Party Agreement, executed by a developer and DataSafe, is a slight variation of the Three-Party Agreement.
+- Two-Party Agreement, executed by a developer and DataSafe, is a slight variation of the Three-Party Agreement.
 It allows developers to save time and money by accommodating multiple products and multiple end-users under one agreement.
 The end-users may sign this agreement or simply be listed as beneficiaries.